lemberg/mappwidget/README.md

 ## Requirements
 * Android API 7 or higher
 * Android OS 2.1 or higher
-* Latest JDK, Eclipse recommended
+* Latest JDK, Android Studio 1.1 is recommended

 ## Demo app
 mAppWidget demo is available for download on Google Play -